keycloak/keycloak/docs/emailVerified-with-ldap.md

 !
 ```

-New users creation will have `emailVerified` attribute after below command.
+New users will have `emailVerified` attribute after below command.
 ```
 ipa config-mod --addattr=ipaUserObjectClasses=emailVerification
 ```